 HOLE 12 (CROSSING) - 352 metres, par 4

 The tee shot calls for accuracy and distance control.
 Right of centre will open the green.
 Allow for dead ground in front of the humped green.
 Putting from left centre is safest.

 HOLE 13 (BIRCHES) - 361 metres, par 4

 The most underrated par four on the course.
 Left centre to the plateau fairway opens the green to a mid-iron approach.
 Allow for dead ground short and be sure to avoid the large left bunker.

 HOLE 14 (WESTWARD HO) - 450 metres, par 5

 Position off the tee is critical and the right side of the fairway is favoured.
 Select a lay-up second over the grass swale to open the narrow up-sloping green.
 Stay under the hole and play away from the slope on the right side.

-A tee shot down the middle of this wide clear fairway leaves a mid iron in however allow for dead ground in front.
-The green is well trapped both right and left which need to be avoided.
+A tee shot down the middle of this wide, clear fairway leaves a mid iron in, however allow for dead ground in front.
+The green is well trapped both right and left and these need to be avoided.

-A well bunkered hole that rewards a conservative tee shot.
+A well-bunkered closing hole that rewards a conservative tee shot.
 Fairway bunkers right and left will challenge long hitters.
-The split level fairway opens to a generous dished green.
+The split-level fairway opens to a generous dished green.
 Careful club selection in the prevailing wind is essential.